core-wg/senml-spec/draft-ietf-core-senml.md

 defined in this section.

 Only the UTF-8 form of XML is allowed.
-Characters in the String Value are encoded using the escape sequences defined in {{RFC7159}}.
+Characters in the String Value are encoded using the escape sequences defined in {{-json}}.
 Octets in the Data Value are base64 encoded with URL safe alphabet as defined in Section 5 of {{RFC4648}}.